The Life and Work of Alan Allbon

 Independence - the Sunbury Era

 The Allbon workshops at the Thames Street premises in Sunbury were very small by comparison with those of their major rivals from across the river.
-Kenneth Allbon has recalled that to maximize the efficient use of floor space, the entire second floor of the former shop building had been removed, creating a ground floor of twice the original height.
+Kenneth Allbon has recalled that to maximize the efficient use of floor space, the entire second floor of the former shop premises had been removed, creating a ground floor of twice the original height.
 This was very convenient for the accommodation of the machinery used by the company.

 A flight of wooden stairs led up to a small elevated cubicle-style office which was located at the former second floor level in one corner of the building.
 This was Alan Allbon’s design and business office.
 This “suspended office” arrangement saved some space on the main floor, which could thus be used in its entirety for manufacturing purposes.